Five Questions to Ask A Financial Advisor

 Investment Advisory Fees

-Investment Advisory Fees are charged by Financial Advisors and Planners as a flat percentage of assets under management to advise on those investments.
+Financial Advisors and Planners charge Investment Advisory Fees as a flat percentage of assets under management to advise on those investments.

 A benefit to advisory fees over commission investments is that there is no additional money paid to the advisor to make changes or choose one fund over another.
 Therefore any moves they make are because they believe it will benefit the client and not to generate additional commissions.
 The advisor also gets paid more as the portfolio grows and less if it falls in value.
 This parallel helps align the client’s interests with the advisors.